-The Lovely Ferns was born as an effort to share some of my personal health journeys, experiences, creations, and lessons as I made my way through what felt like a massive transition at the time.
+The Lovely Ferns was born as an effort to share some of my personal health journeys, experiences, creations, and lessons as I made my way through what felt like a massive hurdle and transition at the time.
 When I started this blog, I had started classes at Maryland University for Integrative Health.
 My plan was to graduate with an M.S. in Nutrition and Integrative Health; take the CNS exam and become a licensed Clinical Nutrition Specialist.

-My hope is to work with a diverse and passionate team committed to creating positive experiences and helping people understand information to make informed decisions.
-I have a passion for the health space and how design can improve the care of populations, particularly people who are older and people who need to manage invisible chronic conditions.
-Graduation is May 2020 and I’m open to relocating in the U.S., Canada, and abroad.
+My hope is to return to academia.
+I’ve always enjoyed teaching and my experience at UM (Go Canes!) has inspired me to return.
+I have a passion for the health space and how design can improve the health and well-being of individuals and populations.
+Graduation is May 2020 and I’m open to relocating in the U.S. (Pacific Northwest, please), Canada, or abroad.

 Please, say hello.